Study: Asian carp could find plenty of food in Lake Michigan

 "It definitely increases their chance of surviving the journey," he said.

+The University of Michigan researchers didn't contradict the USGS conclusions but built upon them in their model by including estimates of other food sources, including tiny plants in deeper waters as well microscopic animals and the mussel excrement, Chapman said.

+"I have no quarrel" with their findings, he said.
+"What they've done is just take our work and add more stuff to it, and that's a perfectly legitimate scientific path."

-Kevin Irons, aquatic nuisance species program director with the Illinois Department of Natural Resources, said Lake Michigan's cold temperatures, depths and lack of food would pose challenges for the carp.
-But the Michigan study underscores their hardiness and adaptability, he said.
+Lake Michigan's cold temperatures, depths and lack of food would pose challenges for the carp, said Kevin Irons, aquatic nuisance species program director with the Illinois Department of Natural Resources.
+But the Michigan study underscores their hardiness, he said.

 "They can fast for long periods of time and travel long distances quickly," Irons said.
-"This reinforces the importance of investing in prevention.
-Preventing them from getting in is going to be a lot more effective than controlling them after they get in."
+"This reinforces the importance of investing in prevention."

+Democratic Sen. Gary Peters and Republican Rep. Bill Huizenga, both from Michigan, said the study ramps up pressure on Congress to fund programs that protect the lakes from the carp.

+"We are on the verge of an unstoppable crisis for the Great Lakes region, and now is our best chance to stop these aggressive fish from crashing our economy and environment," said Molly Flanagan, vice president of the Alliance for the Great Lakes, an advocacy group that favors the Brandon Road Lock and Dam upgrade.

 Follow John Flesher on Twitter at http://www.twitter.com/johnflesher